TimJones/prototim-site/content/posts/home-lab/talos.md

 ### Get Set Up

-First things first, I need the `talosctl` tool to manage a Talos cluster, and to make it executeable.
+First things first, I need the `talosctl` tool to manage a Talos cluster, and to make it executable.
 For a simple boot process to get the cluster up-and-running, I'm just going to download the ISO and boot directly from that.

 {{< note size="small" >}}You might need to download `talosctl` to a different